 Knots creator David Jacobs loved his writing teams to be spontaneous; he loved discovering what worked, as a season progressed, and running with it.
 He found creative freedom often allowed for wonderful and surprising results.
 His approach made for the occasional lull, when nothing was coming together as planned, but also resulted in some breathless highs, when the writers, actors and directors seemed to be running on pure adrenaline.
 Paulsen schooled under Leonard Katzman at Dallas, who ran a tight ship.
 Paulsen notes, "It was always hard for Leonard to move forward unless he saw the end.
 David [Jacobs] was more free- thinking."
 To Paulsen, "You need a certain look to the show, a certain feel.
 So you need stuff coming down from the top.
 It's the Executive Producer who designs the look of the show with his artistic people, his creative people, and then you wanna stick to that.
 But David, to his credit -- and detriment sometimes during certain periods which were not easily controlled -- tried all sorts of things."
 His conclusion: Dallas, which he admits was "story-driven," was "a far more consistent show."
 Whether that's true or not is debatable.
 More interesting is the notion of "consistency" as the ultimate goal.
 The producers who worked best -- and lasted longest -- on Knots Landing (Ann Marcus, Peter Dunne, Lechowick and his wife Lynn Latham) mined the characters so skillfully that the plots often seemed self-generating.
 And often, particularly during the Lechowick-Latham years (the show's most uneven), the characters would lead them in directions that proved unsatisfying -- but the flexibility of story-telling allowed for instant course corrections, and the richness of the characters led to moments of joyous inspiration.
 Knots Landing Season 7 is the one Knots season that feels generic; you feel the showrunner taking it on a pre-determined path, unwilling to let anything deter him from his destination.
 But because his understanding of the characters is shaky, the ride is a rocky one.

 Want more Knots?
-Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which the show finally masters the challenges inherent in its premise; Season 4, a shrewd and ultimately successful reinvention; Season 8, in which the characters return (after vanishing in Season 7), but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; Season 11, in which the show jumps the tracks -- then jumps back; and Season 14, in which the great soap writer Ann Marcus, who'd guided the series during a critical time in its history, returns for one last glorious hurrah.
+Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which the show finally masters the challenges inherent in its premise; Season 4, a shrewd and ultimately successful reinvention; Season 6, one of the series' best story-lines, and its greatest acting showcase; Season 8, in which the characters return (after vanishing in Season 7), but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; Season 11, in which the show jumps the tracks -- then jumps back; and Season 14, in which the great soap writer Ann Marcus, who'd guided the series during a critical time in its history, returns for one last glorious hurrah.